xahmedtaha/todo/README.md

 `npm run build`

+Note: If you are using the default sqlite db uploaded with this app no need to rerun migrations.

-`php artisan migrate` or `php artisan migrate --seed` if you want to fill the DB with test data and user credentials (test@test.com : password).
+`php artisan migrate:fresh` or `php artisan migrate:fresh --seed` if you want to fill the DB with test data and user credentials (test@test.com : password).

 `php artisan serve`